iridium-browser/iridium-browser-ubuntu/docs/testing/layout_tests.md

 * Type: **Bug**
 * Labels: **Test-Layout**

-You can also use the _Layout Test Failure_ template, which will pre-set these labels for you.
+You can also use the _Layout Test Failure_ template, which pre-sets these labels for you.

 ## Debugging Layout Tests

 After the layout tests run, you should get a summary of tests that pass or fail.
-If something fails unexpectedly (a new regression), you will get a content_shell window with a summary of the unexpected failures.
+If something fails unexpectedly (a new regression), you will get a `content_shell` window with a summary of the unexpected failures.
 Or you might have a failing test in mind to investigate.
 In any case, here are some steps and tips for finding the problem.

 * Take a look at the result.
 Sometimes tests just need to be rebaselined (see below) to account for changes introduced in your patch.